papernotes/socsjs/README.md

-    this.days = days;           // String of the days (eg. 'MWF') this.time = time;           // String of the time as shown on the Schedule of Classes site this.location = location;   // String of the location this.teacher = teacher;     // Null or String of LastName,FirstName of teacher this.openSeats = openSeats; // Null or Number of how many seats are available this.seatLimit = seatLimit; // Null or Number of the course element's class limit
+    this.days = days;           // String of the days (eg. 'MWF') this.time = time;           // String of the time as shown on the Schedule of Classes site this.location = location;   // String of the location this.teacher = formatProf(teacher);     // Null or String of LastName, FirstName of teacher this.openSeats = openSeats; // Null or Number of how many seats are available this.seatLimit = seatLimit; // Null or Number of the course element's class limit